kevyworks/laravel-config-writer/README.md

 The following value types are supported for writing: strings, integers, booleans and single-dimension arrays.

+## Important Note

+This library was originally by `daftspunk/laravel-config-writer` all efforts and credits goes to the author and to the contributors to the original repository.
+This repo is mostly used internally and might not changed so for updated and latest features please follow the original repository.

 ## Support

 This provider is designed to be used in Laravel from `5.4` version.